Physical and Mental Requirements

 possible, train for wheeled powered paragliding.

-- ABILITY TO JUMP & LAND SAFELY: You must be able to jump from 3'
+- ABILITY TO ENDURE A MODEST FALL: You must be able to jump from a 3' ladder

-and land safely on the ground.
+and land safely.
 Part of your training includes

 learning how to fall without injury.